 |Home||Lectures and Readings||Assignments and Exams||Showcase|

-The quiz, extra credit points, class attendance, allowed use of a partner, in-person grading sessions, etc. are all designed to increase one’s “engagement” in the course.
-Admittedly, it is entirely possible to learn any highly technical subject matter at home, without attending class or even going to college for that matter.
+Admittedly, it is entirely possible to learn any highly technical subject matter at home, without attending class or even going to college.
 However, as a general education WAYS class, CS148 aims to increase those additional things learned (even often about the technology itself) through social interactions.
-In fact, one should be interacting quite a bit with others when trying to create compelling imagery as there is an artistic component – this will be salient for the class final project/image.
+In fact, one should be interacting quite a bit with others when trying to create compelling imagery as there is an artistic component - this will be salient for the class final project/image.

 This is the introductory prerequisite course in the computer graphics sequence which introduces students to the technical concepts behind creating synthetic computer generated images.
 The beginning of the course focuses on using OpenGL to create visual imagery, as well as an understanding of the underlying mathematical concepts including triangles, normals, interpolation, texture mapping, bump mapping, etc. Then we move on to a more fundamental understanding of light and color, as well as how it impacts computer displays and printers.
 From this we discuss more thoroughly how light interacts with the environment, and we construct engineering models such as the BRDF and discuss various simplifications into more basic lighting and shading models.
 Finally, we discuss ray tracing technology for creating virtual images, while drawing parallels between ray tracers and real world cameras in order to illustrate various concepts.
 Anti-aliasing and acceleration structures are also discussed.
 The final class project consists of building out a ray tracer to create a visually compelling image.
 Starter codes and code bits will be provided here and there to aid in development, but this class focuses on what you can do with the code as opposed to what the code itself looks like.
 Therefore grading is weighted towards in person "demos" of the code in action - creativity and the production of impressive visual imagery are highly encouraged.
 Prerequisites: CS 107, MATH 51.